saa2025/saa2025.github.io/content/_index.md

 We invite authors to submit an abstract outlining their proposed presentation.
 We welcome new challenges, system designs, optimization techniques, or lessons learned from production deployments of generative or agentic AI.

-{{< box info >}}
-A two-column document of 1–2 pages outlining your presentation is required.
-Templates for Word and LaTeX are available at: https://www.acm.org/publications/proceedings-template.
-{{< /box >}}

 ### Topics of Interests

 - Foundations of Generative and Agentic AI Inference